 I deliver teaching at both undergraduate and postgraduate levels, including the Graduate Entry Medicine pre-clinical course and facilitating problem based learning sessions.
 I have led a number of innovative educational programmes for acute kidney injury in both secondary and primary care.

 I am a clinical researcher with interests in acute kidney injury (AKI), renal magnetic resonance imaging (MRI), and the haemodynamic and cardiovascular consequences of dialysis.
 My specific interests are:

 Long term outcomes of AKI

-I am principle investigator for the AKI Risk in Derby (ARID) study, an investigator-instigated study adopted onto the NIHR portfolio, which will examine the long-term outcomes of AKI in 1084 participants with the aim of developing tools (clinical and biomarker based) that will stratify patients into low and high risk of adverse outcomes (ISRCTN25405995).
+I am principle investigator for the AKI Risk in Derby (ARID) study, an investigator-instigated study, which will examine the long-term outcomes of AKI in 1084 participants with the aim of developing tools (clinical and biomarker-based) that will stratify patients into low and high risk of adverse outcomes (ISRCTN25405995).

 Improving AKI care delivery

 I led the development of the first e-alert system for AKI that has become a useful tool to allow epidemiological study of AKI (now rolled out nationally via an NHS England Patient Safety Alert) and have delivered service improvement programmes in both primary and secondary care (alongside data collection to evidence efficacy).
 This has led to Tackling AKI, a multi-centre study funded by the Health Foundation that will test the scalability and effectiveness of a complex AKI intervention in networks of hospitals in Yorkshire and Surrey.
-This study was completed in 2017 and is due to report its results in 2018.
+This study was completed in 2017 and results were published in the Journal of American Society of Nephrology.

 Novel MRI techniques in renal disease